-For poignant moments from the games in the series, see the appropriate subpages:
+For cool moments from the games in the series, see the appropriate subpages:

 - Phoenix Wright: Ace Attorney

 - Ace Attorney Investigations: Miles Edgeworth